PoignardAzur/assert_let/README.md

 ## Usage

-This macro relies on `let else`, and thus only compiles in nightly Rust for now.
+This macro relies on `let else`, and thus only compiles from Rust 1.65 onwards.

 To add it to your project: